CSIS-iLab/india-states/_states/chhattisgarh.md

     image: "/uploads/states/chhattisgarh-chitrakot-waterfalls-jagdalpur.jpg"
     credit: A view of Chitrakot Falls in Jagdalpur.
 (Vinay Nihal, licensed under CC BY-SA 3.0)

 ---

-Chhattisgarh is a mineral-rich state with abundant coal and iron ore resources whose coal production makes it energy surplus; but it is also one of India's poorest states, with a poverty rate of 40 percent and low human development indicators.
-Long plagued by left-wing violence, with which it still struggles, Chhattisgarh's government is trying to diversify the state's economy by making it an attractive destination for non-extractive industries.
+Chhattisgarh is a mineral-rich state with abundant coal and iron ore resources whose coal production makes it energy surplus; but it is also one of India’s poorest states, with a poverty rate of 40 percent and low human development indicators.
+Long plagued by left-wing violence, with which it still struggles, Chhattisgarh’s government is trying to diversify the state’s economy by making it an attractive destination for non-extractive industries.
+Sharing a border with seven states with a combined market access to 520 million people, one strategy is to turn the state into a logistics hub.
+The state is also known for exporting 17% of India’s total exports of herbs and medicinal plants making the development of a local wellness industry another focus-area of the government.